ElectronSutra/name-gen/README.md

 Generate names based on input files specifying language traits.

+## Use the Program

+To execute the program, you need to provide two arguments: the name of a language specification file and the number of names you want to generate.

+The **name of the specification file** is the name of a YAML file in the `lang/` folder, extension `.yaml`.
+Do NOT include the `.yaml`; I'll fix that in the future.

+The **number of names to generate** must be int or convertible to int.

+## Language Specification Files

 Languages are specified in the `lang/` folder, in the form of a YAML (.yaml) file.
 At minimum, a language specification file must contain the following: